Work Study Positions

 Supervisor - Craig Robertson (618) 537-6856.

-The Lair - Student Manager (# of Vacancies 12 - these include regular staff and substitutues)
+Student Manager (# of Vacancies 12 - these include regular staff and substitutes)

 For the complete jobs, descriptions, and to apply please click HERE.